Paulescu/real-time-data-pipelines-in-python/README.md

 </div> -->

 <div align="center">
-    <h1>Build, deploy and monitor a real-time data pipeline in Python</h1>
+    <h1>Develop, deploy and monitor a production-ready real-time data pipeline in Python</h1>
     <h2><a href="">Quix</a> + MLOps = 🚀</h2>

 </div>